Immigrate to British Columbia – British Columbia Provincial Nominee Program

 British Columbia is the westernmost province of Canada.
-Surrounded by the coastline of Pacific Ocean and mountain ranges, the British Columbia province is unique in its own way.
+Surrounded by the coastline of the Pacific Ocean and mountain ranges, the British Columbia province is unique in its way.
 After Ontario, British Columbia is the most sought-after province to visit in Canada.
 The province already houses more than a million residents born outside of Canada.
 The province attracts approximately 35,000 immigrants every year.
 The best way to immigrate to British Columbia is through Canada’s Express Entry System and the British Columbia Provincial Nominee Program.

 British Columbia Express Entry